 .
 The Canopy Height Model

-(CHM) is triangulation-based using triangulation()
+(CHM) is triangulation-based using triangulate()

 and